jkvora/Pendrive-Copy/README.md

 Improvements to be done:
 ->Make it a background process

-->Folder name should be user dependent.(Should not have conflict with folder name" Contents")/ ->Partial copy should be done.
+->Folder name should be user dependent.(Should not have conflict with folder name" Contents")

+->Partial copy should be done.